Kindrad/EAW_Substance_Painter_Resources/README.md

 or

 Download into folder and add newly created folder to resource directory in Substance Painter settings

+# Changing Shader Parameters
+The shader has some parameters, these can be found in the Shader Settings tab.